How-to

-How to use FramingUI with Claude Code to generate pixel-perfect, consistent UI components every time.
+How to use FramingUI with Claude Code to generate design-system-aligned UI components every time.

 # Project Design System

-This project uses **FramingUI**, a shadcn-ui fork with integrated design tokens.
+This project uses FramingUI — a component library built on shadcn-ui with integrated design tokens.

 Import from `@framingui/ui`: